Bryde's whale: Population

 The population may include up to 90,000–100,000 animals worldwide, with two-thirds inhabiting the Northern Hemisphere.

 For management purposes, the U.S. population is divided into three groups: the Eastern Tropical Pacific stock (11,000–13,000 animals) and the Hawaiian stock (350–500) and an endangered stock of about 100 whales in the Gulf of Mexico.
 As of 2016, the Bryde's whale is considered to be critically endangered in New Zealand as there are approximately 200 left in the wild.

 Prior to 2006, only two confirmed sightings of Bryde's whale had been reported in the eastern North Pacific north of Baja California—one in January 1963, only a kilometer off La Jolla (originally misidentified as a fin whale), and another in October 1991 west of Monterey Bay.
 Between August 2006 and September 2010, six sightings were made by scientists in the Southern California Bight.
 Five were west of San Clemente Island, and one between San Clemente Island and Santa Catalina Island.
 All but one involved single individuals.
 Another sighting was made off Dana Point, California, on 19 September 2009, which was originally misidentified as a fin whale.
+On 15 May 2025, a deceased Bryde's whale washed ashore in Port McNeill Bay on northern Vancouver Island, British Columbia, Canada.

 In general, data are insufficient to determine population trends.